Stokes drift

-Stokes drift in deep water waves, with a wave length of about twice the water depth.
+Stokes drift in deep water waves, with a wavelength of about twice the water depth.

-Stokes drift in shallow water waves, with a wave length much longer than the water depth.
+Stokes drift in shallow water waves, with a wavelength much longer than the water depth.

 The red circles are the present positions of massless particles, moving with the flow velocity.
 The light-blue line gives the path of these particles, and the light-blue circles the particle position after each wave period.
 The white dots are fluid particles, also followed in time.
 In the cases shown here, the mean Eulerian horizontal velocity below the wave trough is zero.

 Observe that the wave period, experienced by a fluid particle near the free surface, is different from the wave period at a fixed horizontal position (as indicated by the light-blue circles).
 This is due to the Doppler shift.

 An expanse of driftwood along the northern coast of Washington state.
 Stokes drift – besides e.g. Ekman drift and geostrophic currents – is one of the relevant processes in the transport of marine debris.

 For a pure wave motion in fluid dynamics, the Stokes drift velocity is the average velocity when following a specific fluid parcel as it travels with the fluid flow.
 For instance, a particle floating at the free surface of water waves, experiences a net Stokes drift velocity in the direction of wave propagation.

 More generally, the Stokes drift velocity is the difference between the average Lagrangian flow velocity of a fluid parcel, and the average Eulerian flow velocity of the fluid at a fixed position.
 This nonlinear phenomenon is named after George Gabriel Stokes, who derived expressions for this drift in his 1847 study of water waves.